 What is the FHA?

-The FHA prohibits discrimination in the sale, rental, or financing of dwellings based on certain characteristics.
-At the federal level, the characteristics are color, disability, familial status, race, sex, religion, and national origin.
+The FHA prohibits discrimination in the sale, rental, or financing of a dwelling based on certain protected characteristics.
+At the federal level, the characteristics are color, race, national origin, sex, disability, familial status, and religion.

 Florida, just like some other states, has added more classes to protect its citizens from discrimination.
 These are age, sickle cell trait, AID/HIV diagnosis, citizenship status, and genetic information.

-The Act gave every American the right to seek a place to live without the fear of being discriminated against based on the aforementioned characteristics.
+The Act gave every American the right to seek a dwelling without the fear of being discriminated against based on the aforementioned protected characteristics.

-How can Florida home sellers and landlords violate the Fair Housing Act?
+How can Florida home sellers and landlords violate the Fair Housing Laws?

-The following are common ways in which real estate advertisements can discriminate against potential home buyers or renters.
+The following are common ways in which real estate advertisements in Florida can discriminate against potential home buyers or renters.

-You cannot exclude statements that exclude members of certain religious organizations.
+You cannot use statements that exclude a person from certain religious organizations.
 For instance, by stating “Catholics preferred” or “No Muslims.”

-Avoid using verbiage that discriminates against a particular sexual orientation or gender.
+Avoid using verbiage that can be considered discrimination on the basis of a person’s particular sexual orientation or gender.
 For instance, “Men only” or “Straight couple.”

 However, it’s perfectly acceptable to use terms that describe the property.
 For example, “Bachelor apartment,” “Mother-in-law suite,” and “Master Suite.”